Mack NR

 The Mack NR was a heavy 6x4 cargo truck designed and produced in the 1940s by the American manufacturer Mack Trucks.
 It was used mainly by the British Army to transport cargo and materiel over long distances during World War II.
 The official U.S. Army designation was: Truck, 10 ton, 6x4, Cargo.
 Its G-number was (G-528).

 History

-Before the outbreak of World War II France had bought in United States 210 Mack EXBX heavy trucks for transporting tanks.
-The outcome of the Battle of France prevented the delivery of these trucks to France, and Great Britain received them instead.
+Before the outbreak of World War II France had bought in United States 210 Mack EXBX heavy trucks as 4,800 USgal tankers.
+The outcome of the Battle of France prevented the delivery of these trucks to France, and Great Britain received them instead and used them for transporting tanks.

 The British Purchasing Commission acting in the United States contracted the provision of Mack heavy trucks for military use; this resulted in the NR series.
 Every order was given its own number even if the performance remained unchanged or the differences were minimal; this resulted in the NR-1 to NR-20 designations.